(October 1, 2012- September 30, 2013)

 The annual “idea exchange” for national reading promotion partners took place on March 4-5.
 More than 40 organizations participated.
 Representatives of 35 states participated in the May 6-7 annual “idea exchange” for affiliated State Centers for the Book.
 Every three years, a State Center must apply to the Center for the Book in the Library of Congress to renew its status.

 Ten affiliated Centers for the Book were renewed in fiscal 2013.
 They are: Colorado, Georgia, Idaho, Illinois, Louisiana, Maine, Nevada, Ohio, Vermont and West Virginia.

 The Letters About Literature reading-writing program received more than 50,000 entries from students in grades 4-10.
 This contest asks students to write a letter to an author (living or dead) whose work changed their lives.
 National and National Honor winners are recognized each year.

 The Center for the Book funded the contest because the longtime sponsor declined to continue support.
 (A new sponsor was being solicited.)
 The contest was also limited to grades 4-10 (instead of 4-12, as in prior years).
 Letters About Literature will return to grades 4-12 in the next contest cycle.

 River of Words

 The Center for the Book also co-sponsors River of Words, an environmental poetry and art contest for students ages 5 through 19.
 The Center has co-sponsored this program since its inception in 1995.
-During 2011, the program was on hiatus, as a new funding sponsor was secured.
-The program has found a new home at St. Mary’s College Center for Environmental Literacy in Moraga, Calif.(east of San Francisco).
+Lat year, the program found a new home (and funding sponsor) at St. Mary’s College Center for Environmental Literacy in Moraga, Calif.(east of San Francisco).